hilton/hilton.github.com/blog/_posts/2024-12-17-superblocks-review.md

 [![The ‘Projects’ page – a table of projects](superblocks/deployed-projects.webp)](superblocks/deployed-projects.webp)

-Clicking a table row opens the project details page, showing text (left) and a paginated list (right):
+Clicking a table row opens a project details page, showing text (left) and a paginated list (right):

 [![The ‘Project’ details page – text and a list of project roles](superblocks/deployed-project.webp)](superblocks/deployed-project.webp)